holli-holzer/raku-Math-SelfDescriptiveNumbers/README.md

 DESCRIPTION
 ===========

 Calculates self-descriptive numbers for a given base, up to 36.
-This is part of the [https://perlweeklychallenge.org/blog/perl-weekly-challenge-043/](weekly challenge).
+This is part of the [weekly challenge](https://perlweeklychallenge.org/blog/perl-weekly-challenge-043/).

 AUTHOR
 ======